 To learn how to create a front cover for a book, you need inspiration.
 Book cover design is one of the most creative areas of print design.
 Why?
 Compared to more commercial print media, like flyers and business cards, book covers are intrinsically linked to art—the connection between a book and a potential reader is emotionally charged.

 Although we are told not to judge a book by its cover, we can’t help doing just that when we browse a bookshelf.
 By making your cover as creative and striking as possible, you can hope to win the hearts and minds of your readership and convert browsing to sales.

 Professional cover designers know the power of treating a cover like an art canvas.
 So look to inspirational sources like the fantastic Book Cover Archive and Pinterest to really get your creative juices flowing.

-So crime thrillers have a certain design language (large sans serif fonts in punchy colors like red and blue), as do historical romance novels (which tend towards script fonts and pastel colors).
+So crime thrillers have a certain design language (large sans serif fonts in punchy colours like red and blue), as do historical romance novels (which tend towards script fonts and pastel colours).

-Check out these tutorials and courses which show you how to design covers tailored to specific audiences, from young adults to thriller fans:
+Check out these tutorials and courses which show you how to make a book cover tailored to specific audiences, from young adults to thriller fans:

 4. Get the Essentials Right

 Now, let's get on to how to make a book cover on the computer.
 When you start to design your book cover, you should take a bit of time to carefully prepare your artwork before you begin designing.